Invite friends and family to read the obituary and add memories.

 Adrian (AKA Adriaan) C. H. Van Maarseveen, 86, of Baldwinsville, passed away on December 15, 2025 after a long series of illnesses.
 Born in Sungei-Gerong, South Sumatra, Indonesia, December 9, 1939, he was the second child and only son of Bernardus and Jenny (née Sapardan) Van Maarseveen.

 In 1966, Adrian received a bachelor's degree from the Newark College of Engineering (now the New Jersey Institute of Technology) where he was a member of the Judo team.
 He received his master's degree from Northeastern University.
+Which enabled Adrian to fulfill his career as a mechanical engineer.

 In the 1980's, Adrian survived a small plane crash-landing that left him and the pilot stranded in a Central New York farmer's field, and put his signature mustache in the news.
-Well ahead of Tom Selleck, he carefully maintained the distinctive shape of his facial hair for over 50 years.

 In lieu of flowers, contributions may be made to the Community Wesleyan Church (https://www.communitywesleyanchurch.com/) at 112 Downer Street, Baldwinsville, NY 13027.

-Visits: 38
+Visits: 311

 This site is protected by reCAPTCHA and the